zaytheDEV/uber-clone/README.md

 <b>Success</b><br/>
 With API requests from Google's Places and Directions, I was able to implement address search field.
 A user can enter any address for their pickup and drop-off location.

 With Redux I was able to manage the users state and render components based off of address entry.
+After entering an address Redux dispatches a pull request to render the quickest route from the pickup to drop-off location.

 Pulling address data from Google API as in time, latitude and longitude,  I was able to properly calculate the total trip.
 The trip cost consist of the distance, time, and vehicle type.